morissetcl/pry-byetypo/README.md

 ActiveRecord::ConfigurationError: Can't join 'User' to association named 'group'; perhaps you misspelled it?
 ```

-This plugin will look into the `cyrano_dictionary` file to find the closest match and run the correct query.
+This plugin will look into the `byetypo_dictionary` file to find the closest match and run the correct query.

 ```ruby